houd1ni/fela-vue/README.md

 **Fela did the great job, but it has no idea how to cook it with Vue.
 This is what I've created after combining vue's :style and :class attributes to make apps dynamically configured and easiest to write and maintain.**

+Included (but not in the bundle itself: you bundler & package manager should do it automatocally): fela fela-dom fela-preset-web

 Usage:

 **main.js**